Nageswar-Sahoo/Computer-Vision-Project/S12/README.md

 ![image](https://user-images.githubusercontent.com/70502759/147410614-634698fc-6636-45ab-ba6b-cafed7d0212d.png)

 Localisation Net

 The goal of the localisation network is to spit out the parameters θ of the affine transformation that’ll be applied to the input feature map.
 The localisation network can take any form, such as a fully-connected network or a convolutional network, but should include a final regression layer to produce the transformation parameters 𝜃:

 ![image](https://user-images.githubusercontent.com/70502759/147410971-d3777dda-2a47-4d18-901d-95301bffe27e.png)

 The size of 𝜃 can vary depending on the transformation that is parameterized, e.g. for an affine transformation 𝜃 is 6-dimensional:

 Another way to look at it is that the localisation network learns to store the knowledge of how to transform each training sample in the weights of its layers.

+Parameterised Sampling Grid (Grid Generator).
+The grid generator’s job is to output a parametrised sampling grid, which is a set of points where the input map should be sampled to produce the desired transformed output.

+Differentiable Image Sampling (Sampler).

+The sampler iterates over the entries of the sampling grid and extracts the corresponding pixel values from the input map using bilinear interpolation.

+Both the grid generator and the sampler are parameter less operations, i.e. they don’t have any trainable parameters.
+In this regard they are comparable to a max-pooling layer.
+The brainpower of a spatial transformer module hence comes from the localisation net, which must learn to detect the pose of the input feature map (such as its orientation, scale etc.) in order to produce an appropriate transformation.